 - COMP 5003 [0.5 credit] (formerly 95.503) (CSI 5308)

 - Principles of Distributed Computing

-- Formal models; semantics of distributed computations; theoretical
+- Formal models; semantics of distributed computations; theoretical issues

-systolic systems and computations, oligarchical systems and control
+and computations, oligarchical systems and control mechanisms.

 - Prerequisite: COMP 4001 or equivalent.